anklav24/wordpress-docker/README.md

 - https://docs.docker.com/compose/compose-file/compose-file-v2/

 ## Troubleshooting:
-If a wordpress site has the "gateway timeout" error, you need to set default network for traefik:
+If a WordPress site has the "gateway timeout" error, you need to set default network for traefik:
 ```yaml
 - traefik.docker.network=traefik_proxy_net
 ```